PRANAVARUL-K/ClassBunker/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction

-This Attendance Management System allows users to keep track of student attendance, view attendance reports, and perform administrative tasks.
-It is implemented with a console interface and includes features for both administrators and students.

-## Features
+## Project Description

+The Attendance Management System is a console-based application implemented in C++.
+The primary goal of this system is to streamline attendance tracking for educational institutions.
+The system caters to both administrators and students, providing essential features for efficient attendance management.

+### Key Features:

+- **User Authentication:**
-- User authentication for administrators and students
+  - Separate login interfaces for administrators and students.
+  - Secure authentication to ensure data privacy.

+- **Student Management:**
-- Student registration and profile management
+  - Registration and profile management for students.
+  - Roll number assignment and course information.

+- **Attendance Tracking:**
+  - Period-wise attendance recording.
+  - Calculation of attendance percentage for each student.

+- **Administrative Tasks:**
-- Attendance recording and reporting
+  - Viewing and updating attendance records.
+  - Adding new students to the system.
-- Timetable management
+  - Timetable management for efficient scheduling.

-- Password change functionality
+- **User-Friendly Interface:**
+  - Console-based interface for ease of use.
+  - Intuitive options for quick navigation.

 ## Requirements